AlbertWhite/react-demos/README.md

 - API with Enzyme for component testing http://airbnb.io/enzyme/docs/api/mount.html
 - Assertion in Jest: https://facebook.github.io/jest/docs/en/expect.html
 - Some examples in examples of redux: https://github.com/reactjs/redux/blob/master/examples/shopping-cart/src/components/ProductItem.spec.js
+- Test with shallow rendering with Enzyme: test the dependencies of props for a component -> show / hide the component with certain props

 ## demo24
 Example with redux-saga